Uptown Janesville: 1990s

 The nearby Beloit Plaza began losing stores because of competition from the upgraded Janesville Mall.
-When Bergner's declared Chapter 11 bankruptcy in 1991, its store at Beloit Plaza was closed, and the Bergner's at Janesville Mall was re-branded to Boston Store.
+When Bergner's declared Chapter 11 bankruptcy in 1991, its store at Beloit Plaza was closed, and the Bergner's anchor at Janesville Mall was re-branded to Boston Store.
 The mall was remodeled again in 1991, this time featuring a brighter, pastel-based color scheme; the fig trees were removed.

-Janesville Mall's management approached the Sears chain again in 1996 in a second attempt to bring a Sears anchor to the mall.
-This time, Sears was offered the opportunity to shutter its Beloit Plaza store in favor of a new store at Janesville Mall; various financial incentives, including tax breaks, were also part of this deal.
+Janesville Mall's management approached the Sears chain in 1996 in a second attempt to bring a Sears anchor to the mall.
+This time, Sears was offered the opportunity to shutter its Beloit Plaza store in favor of a new store at Janesville Mall, with an Auto Center on an outparcel; various financial incentives, including tax breaks, were also part of this deal.
 Sears accepted the offer and, by 1997, a new 110000 sqft, two-story Sears was built onto Janesville Mall as a fourth anchor, while the older Beloit Plaza Sears was closed.
+With the addition of the Sears anchor, the mall grew to 627128 sqft in size.

 In 1998, the mall was acquired by CBL & Associates Properties, Inc., a real estate trust based in Tennessee.
 That same year, Kohl's expanded its store into what had previously been smaller mall shops.
 The mall's movie theater closed, with Chuck E. Cheese's taking its place.